-HI106f Greek History Listed as Ancient History 158.
+[HI106] Greek History Listed as Ancient History 158.
 Three or four credit hours.
-H. J. Roisman
+H.

-[HI111] The West from Antiquity to 1618 An interdisciplinary survey of European history from ancient Mesopotamia to the religious wars.
-Larger themes include the evolution of legal systems and the development of kingship; relations between church and state; the legacy of Rome and rise of cities; Crusades; discoveries in the New World; and the Renaissance, Reformation, and religious wars.
-Focus is on the interpretation and analysis of primary sources, class discussion, and development of writing skills.
-Throughout we will examine changing attitudes toward gender and sexuality; concepts of persecution, repression and tolerance; reactions to disease; and the results of economic disparity.
+HI111f Europe from the Classical World to the Religious Wars An interdisciplinary survey of European history from preclassical Greece to 1618.
+We will examine changing attitudes toward gender and sexuality; concepts of persecution, repression, and tolerance; religious conflict; reactions to disease; and economic disparity and slavery.
+Larger themes include the classical legacy; development of law codes; church and state; revival of cities; Crusades; the New World; and the Renaissance, Reformation, and religious wars.
+Focus is on the critical analysis of primary sources, class discussion, and development of writing skills.
 Four credit hours.
-H.
+H, I. Taylor

 HI120Cf Spotlight on History: The Holocaust and Genocide in Europe What do the Armenian genocide, mass violence in the Stalinist Soviet Union, the Holocaust, and "ethnic cleansing" in Yugoslavia have in common?
 What differentiates them?
 Focus is on survivor testimony and historians' debates on the motives of the perpetrators, the experience of victims, and ways of coming to terms with the past.
 Four credit hours.
 H, W1, I. Scheck